How to hire the punts

 Before your reservation:

-Collect the punt cushions (3-4 should suffice) and a paddle from the St Edmund’s Reception desk.
+Collect the punt cushions and a paddle from the St Edmund’s Reception desk.
+Two big cushions to sit on, two smaller for your backs, and one paddle.

-Collect the punt keys from the St John’s rear Porter’s Lodge in Cripps Court (the ‘PL’ next to number 20 on the map of St John’s).
+Collect the punt keys.
 You must show your University Card and a proof of booking (either printed out or on your phone).

 When arriving at the punts, they should both contain: